 - There also is an option of reminders/clarifications, where one can find the newly received notifications or clarifications from higher Officials and Authorities.

 Once a grievance is lodged online by any citizen, it is received by the Nodal Officer and then further forwarded to the concerned Officer for redress and quick actions to be taken against the grievance.
-Then the received grievance is addressed at Board level.
+Then the received grievance is addressed at the Board level.

 Final Outcome of a Complaint